zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

        call.

-You can choose to use one or both of them, depneds on your need.
+You can choose to use one or both of them, depending on your needs.
-If you use none of them, you can still defined your own fatal or assert handler as usual.
+If you use none of them, you can still define your own fatal or assert handler as usual.